-Notices of public hearing are published in local area newspapers and available on our website approximately 60 days before the public hearing.
-When there is no public participation, notices of hearing are only available on our website.
+Notices of public hearing are available on the CNSC website and sent to CNSC email subscribers at least 60 days before a public hearing.
+When there is no public participation, notices of hearing are only available on the CNSC website.

 Notices of hearing include information about:

 - the kind of hearing (a one-part or two-part public hearing, or a closed session without public participation)